kubernetes-sigs/kueue/keps/3125-maximum-execution-time/README.md

 #### Workload Status

-Add a optional filed to hold the
+Add a optional field to hold the
 ```go
 // WorkloadStatus defines the observed state of Workload
 type WorkloadStatus struct {